jeroenvanwissen/jeroenvanwissen.nl/src/content/post/new-year-new-website.md

 Moved in the new home in April and since then every day feels like a mini vacation..

 Lots of work has been done, mainly around the house, to make it more and more 'our' place.
-Getting loads of concrete and other rubble removed from the old farm terrain together with our neighbours.
+Getting loads of concrete and other rubble removed from the old farm terrain together with our neighbors.
 Since then slowly creating a garden plan and the concrete foundation was laid for a shed.

 Also took some steps to focus more on my mental and physical health, living outside the city helps a lot with that.
 Taking almost-daily walks outside, having a small park nearby is a big plus.
 Also started doing weekly personal training sessions at my CrossFit box, which I joined a couple of years ago.